All Episodes

 And I thought when I watched this that the blame would have a political component to it, but it doesn't.

-Pointed out as the complacent and the inattentive educators and school administrators.
+The blame in the movie is effectively pointed out as the complacent and the inattentive educators and school administrators who they're under constraints themselves.

 They're all dependent on money coming in.

-They don't want to rock any boat anywhere, so they just want to, almost in a state of uh of denial.
+So they just want to almost in a state of denial.

-A lot of people are laughing at it and making fun of it, but um the people that that made the movie uh did it to bring awareness to the real problem and the damage, their kids committing suicide because of it.
+But the people that made the movie did it to bring awareness to the real problem and the damage, their kids committing suicide because of it.

 And that it would be easily stopped, well, more easily dealt with if authority figures in the schools where it's happening would admit to it and deal with it.

-They're afraid of dealing with the parents of the bullies, the bullies themselves deny it.
+They're afraid of dealing with the parents of the bullies.

-Sometimes there's no evidence he said she said, other than the obvious damage that's being done to the kid that's being bullied.
+Sometimes there's no evidence he said, she said, other than the obvious damage that's being done to the kid that's being bullied.

 Anyway, I had a whole different take after I watched it than I did going in.